-- You can order a subject registration letter in person or by mail.
-Choose to pick it up at the MIT Student Services Center or have it sent by U.S. mail.
+- You can order a subject registration letter in person, by email, or by mail.
+Choose to pick it up at the Registrar's Office in Room 5-117 or have it sent by U.S. mail.

 - It will include your name, start and end dates of the current term, your level (U or G), and registration load status, as well as the numbers, titles, and units for each of your current subjects.

 What you need to do